 3. Can I get a jury trial in Nevada?

 Yes.
-The United States Constitution’s Sixth Amendment entitles people facing felony criminal charges to a jury trial.
-Defendants who do not want a jury trial may elect to have a bench trial, where the judge and not a jury returns the verdict.
+If you are facing a felony charge, the United States Constitution’s Sixth Amendment entitles you to a jury trial.
+If you do not want a jury trial, you may elect to have a bench trial where the judge and not a jury returns the verdict.6

 4. Can I get felonies sealed in Nevada?